Mission Crusade Initiation Ceremony

 All make the Sign of the Cross and then stand.

-All say with joy: “The Sacred Heart for the World!
+All say with joy: “The Sacred Heart of Jesus for the World!
 The World for the Sacred Heart!”

 This ending chant can be repeated as many times as those present desire and applause is warranted.
 Music can also be played at this time.
 If possible, it is optional to process out with Jesus in the Blessed Sacrament, as is traditionally done.
 This moment also makes for a time to transition into a Mass.